A Wise Man Listens To Advice

 By Jon Ulrich © All rights reserved Copying not permitted www.GrowingAsDisciples.com

-Get Ready To Share… Share with another person or your small group how the Lord has been helping you to follow His example.
+Get Ready To Share… Share with another person or your small group how as you have become less, the Lord has become more in your life.

 For today’s complete 4 page Discipleship Devotional Study Guide click here: